 Reiter's research agenda is centered on understanding the effectiveness of policies that reduce violence.
 These include policies that aim to secure peace where violence is already occurring, as well as those intended to deter or prevent future violence.

-At Mount Holyoke, Reiter regularly teaches World Politics, Transitional Justice, Political Violence, International Law and Organization, Comparative Politics, and Latin American Politics.
+At Mount Holyoke, Reiter regularly teaches World Politics, Transitional Justice, Political Violence, International Law and Organization, Ending War and Securing the Peace, Comparative Politics, and Latin American Politics.

 - "ICC Victory over Immunity in Recent Clash with al-Bashir," Guest Post, The Duck of Minerva, October 3, 2013